 Hacker kitchens can also be purchased under the Elementa brand, especially if you are in Germany – this is sold by the MHK purchasing group, and is the same product, but with different packaging due to copyright and trademark protection.

 Hacker kitchens is one of the best-known German kitchen manufacturers in the world, producing stunning well-built kitchens for over 5 decades, forever expanding their expertise, and bringing latest innovations to the market.
 Talking about innovations – did you know that recently Hacker kitchens has released a new fingerprint proof covering for it’s kitchen doors?
 Well that certainly makes life easier if you like cooking but don’t like cleaning!

 If you are in a market for a German kitchen, we definitely recommend visiting a few Hacker/Elementa kitchen showrooms, and speaking to their kitchen specialists.
 We are sure you will be wowed and amazed by the quality of the product, and the expertise of people who sell Hacker kitchens.
 Hacker supplies all of it’s kitchens with a 5 year warranty, giving you that extra peace of mind for your investment.
-We wish Hacker many more decades of success and growth!
+We wish Hacker, and the team at Hacker Kitchens London many more decades of success, growth, and innovations.